S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-backlog">Backlog</dt>
-<dd>A list of (often prioritized) uncompleted work items (typically a deliverable, requirement, or a driver) that need to be addressed.</dd>
+<dd>A list of (often prioritized) uncompleted work items (typically a deliverable, requirement or a driver) that need to be addressed.</dd>

 <dt id="entry-check-in">Check-In</dt>